ShaliniRoyCS/HR-Attrition-Prediction/README.md

 # Modeling
 We implemented and compared the performance of three models:

-Logistic Regression
+Logistic Regression,
-Random Forest Classifier
+Random Forest Classifier,
 Deep Learning Model using TensorFlow